 Filtering the Landscape

 This series was photographed while immersed in the landscape as an artist-in-residence in Joshua Tree National Park.
-After printing the black and white landscapes, I merge the images with out of circulation filters in the state they are found in.
+After printing the black and white landscapes, I merge the images with out of circulation filters, maintaining their original state.
 This illuminates a tool used in the analog printing process and furthers the narrative of place by highlighting the omnipresent sun along with geological elements, and plants found in the park.
-The at risk joshua tree (yucca brevifolia) is featured and seems to shapeshift before your eyes.
-These magical trees have been granted temporary protection through the California Endangered Species Act, making them the first plant protected in the state due to threats posed by climate change.
-The filters combined with the monochromatic photographs share a color palette remembered and felt in the landscape along with my response to the impact climate change is having on the park.
+The at-risk Joshua tree (yucca brevifolia) is featured and seems to shapeshift before your eyes.
+These magical trees have been granted temporary protection through the California Endangered Species Act*, making them the first plant protected in the state due to threats posed by climate change.
+The filters combined with the monochromatic photographs share a color palette that resonates with the memory and sensation of the landscape, coupled with my personal response to the impact of climate change on the park's ecosystem.